-These organizations, called independent living centers, are extraordinary: they are run by people with disabilities who themselves have been successful in establishing independent lives.
-These people have both training and the personal experience to know exactly what is needed to live independently and, they have a deep commitment to assisting other disabled people in becoming more independent.
+These organizations are extraordinary; they are run by people with disabilities who themselves have been successful in establishing independent lives.
+These people have both the training and the personal experience to know exactly what is needed to live independently, and they have a deep commitment to assisting other disabled people in becoming more independent.

 Centers offer a wide variety of services.
-Four are essential to efforts of people with disabilities to live independently:
+These are essential to the efforts of people with disabilities to live independently:

 - Information and Referral

 Centers maintain comprehensive information files on availability in their communities of accessible housing, transportation, employment opportunities, rosters of persons available to serve as personal care attendants, interpreters for hearing impaired people, or readers for visually impaired people, and many other services.